MicrosoftDocs/windows-dev-docs/hub/powertoys/fancyzones.md

 ### Snapping apps with elevated permission

-To snap applications that are elevated (such as Windows Terminal or Task Manager) run PowerToys in administrator mode.
+To snap applications that are elevated (such as Windows Terminal or Task Manager), run PowerToys in administrator mode.
 Read [Running as administrator](administrator.md) for more information.

 ## Getting started with the editor